 I wanted to end it.
 I wanted the old me.
 I wanted people to remember me that way.

-And I recall getting excessively high – then putting the pistol to my head, knowing as I did that I’d opted for the easy option.
+And I recall getting excessively high—then putting the pistol to my head, knowing as I did that I’d opted for the easy option.
 Dying.
-Knowing I wasn’t the strong, determined person that I’d thought myself to be.
+Knowing I wasn’t the strong, determined person I’d thought myself to be.

-There in the highlands of Vietnam, I realise – the movement in the corner of my eye -somebody stops and stares as I drink fresh orange juice in a dirt-floored shack – which is a shanty restaurant open to the street.
+There in the central highlands of Vietnam, I realize—the movement in the corner of my eye, somebody stops and stares as I drink fresh orange juice in a dirt-floored shack.

 My mouth hangs like the melted skin that drips from his face.
 He’s a zombie !!!
 Christ!
 It ain’t real.